Since his introduction in 1981, Mario has become one of the most

 creatures called Goombas, piranha plants that lived in

-pipes (also carried over from the previous game and allowed travel around
+pipes (also carried over from the previous game, with certain ones allowing travel around

 worlds and levels), squid-like Bloopers